 Scrapbooks or social networks are considered to be collections of mostly unsorted data.
 The search for single elements in extremely large data volumes, that is, for the needle in the data haystack, is extremely complex for classical computers.

-Karlsruhe Institute of Technology (KIT) have presently quantum mechanically implemented and successfully implemented Glover’s algorithm, a process for the rapid finding of a search element in unsorted databases.
+Scientists of Karlsruhe Institute of Technology (KIT) have presently quantum mechanically implemented and successfully implemented Glover’s algorithm, a process for the rapid finding of a search element in unsorted databases.
 Their results have been reported in the Physical Review Letters.
 DOI: 10.1103/PhysRevLett.119.187702

 However, a universal quantum computer still has a vision.
 Exceptional quantum systems that promise to solve specific tasks more rapidly than a classical computer, however, are already playing a vital role in science.
 In order to reliably find a specific element in unsorted data, a standard computer has to run via all search elements successively in the most hostile case.
 Search is quadratically accelerated by a quantum system with an implemented Grover’s search algorithm.